dalhorinek/mockserver/README.md

   ```

 ### MOCK_FIRST
-  - it tries to read data from .data.json files and if the data is not present, it proxies the request to the proxy server
+  - it tries to read data from .data.raw files and if the data is not present, it proxies the request to the proxy server

   ```
   $ server data --proxy https://some.proxy.server